nodesecurityscan/node-production-scan/README.md

 Stop treating all npm audit vulnerabilities as real production risks.

-Most of them are not exploitable in runtime — this tool shows you which ones actually are.
+Most of them are NOT exploitable in production runtime — this tool shows you which ones actually are.

 This tool helps you understand:

 - which vulnerabilities are exposed in production
 - and which ones are just noise (dev dependencies, tooling, non-runtime paths)

+You're not fixing security issues.
+You're wasting time chasing noise.

 ---